JeffersonLab/hpstr/README.md

 make -j4 install
 ```

 To compile with debug information, just add -DCMAKE_BUILD_TYPE=Debug to the cmake3 command.
+To compile with Python3, just add -DPYTHON3=true to the cmake3 command.

 After compilation it is necessary to source the setup script in the ```intall/bin``` directory by

 ```bash
 source install/bin/setup.sh